Khanguye/Pewlett-Hackard-Analysis/README.md

 To create the new list of potential mentors, we need to create a query that returns a list of current employees eligible for retirement, as well as their most recent titles

-1. a list of current employees eligible for retirement: "Number of titles-Retiring"
+1. A list of current employees eligible for retirement: "Number of titles-Retiring"
-2. a list of most recent titles: "The Most Recent Titles"
+2. A list of most recent titles: "The Most Recent Titles"
-3. a list of potential mentors: "Who’s Ready for a Mentor?"
+3. A list of potential mentors: "Who’s Ready for a Mentor?"

 ***Extra:***